 “There are 49 qualified clinical hematologists in South Africa, which has a population of 60 million.”

-Christable Semondile, interim director, Bristol Myers Squibb Foundation
+Christable Semondile, senior director, Bristol Myers Squibb Foundation

 That’s why the seven fellows who are part of a three-year program “are the highlight of what we’ve done in South Africa” Semondile said.
 The program is through the South African Clinical Hematology Society, which received a grant from the BMS Foundation.